darki9900/SkyClockBeta/README.md

 - Notification settings: Customize your notification preferences to get alerts only when you want them, allowing you to focus on the game without distractions.

+- Shard event: Keep track of in-game event called shard event

 🚀 Stay tuned for more updates and improvements to the app, as I'm working hard to complete the special events calendar feature to elevate your experience!

-😊 Please note: This is my first time building an Android app, so your patience and support are much appreciated.
+😊 Please note: This is my first time building an Android app, so your patience and support are much appreciated!!